wangziqi2013/wangziqi2013.github.io/_posts/2020-12-18-store-buffer.markdown

 **Lowlight:**

 1. Isn't the last store address always the newest entry in the store buffer?
-I know it might be added just to keep the explanation easier, but I did not see why it can't be removed.
+I know it might be added just to keep the explanation easier.
+Also this might be added to avoid extra accesses to the SB structure.

 This paper proposes a store buffer prefetching scheme for handling store bursts.
 The paper observes that, on data intensive applications, the store buffer can incur a significant portion of pipeline stalls due to stores not being